AndrasKovacs/smalltt/README.md

 #### NbE vs. naive evaluation

 Elaboration with NbE can be contrasted to elaboration with "naive" evaluation.
-In this style, compile-time evaluation is performed by naive term substitution, which is far less efficient than NbE.
+In this style, compile-time evaluation is performed by term substitution, which is far less efficient than NbE.
 In some implementations, naive substitution is still used because of its perceived simplicity.
 However, my experience is that NbE is significantly simpler to implement, and also easier